DuckyMomo20012/file-crypto/README.md

 ![dashboard page](https://user-images.githubusercontent.com/64480713/175863076-068a2be8-d892-423f-9a19-736c6fc712ae.png)

-- Your files will be grouped into dates.
+- Your files will be grouped into dates and sorted by date from newest to oldest.

 - **Settings**: You can see and edit your account information or change your password here.